syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 </tr>
 </table>

 The following code example shows templating of GridTemplateColumn.
-Underlying record will be the BindingContext for the CellTemplate.
+Underlying record will be the BindingContext for the `CellTemplate`.

 {% highlight xaml %}
 <syncfusion:GridTemplateColumn MappingName="CustomerID">